 Public Works Projects

-February 14, 2014 - The water main and all associated services will be replaced on 4th Ave SE between 10th St SE and 13th St SE.
-The notice to proceed has been issued to the Contractor and the construction is scheduled to start February 3, 2014.
+March 27, 2014 - This project is under construction.
+The water main and all associated services will be replaced on 4th Ave SE between 10th St SE and 13th St SE.
 The roadway will remain open to local traffic at all times.

-February 14, 2014-This stormline will extend the 30 inch storm drain trunk on 15th between W. Pioneer, north to 4th Ave NW and provide a direct route to the Puyallup River for a significant portion of drainage in the Clarks Creek/Meeker Ditch drainage basin.
+March 27, 2014-This project is out to bid.
+This stormline will extend the 30 inch storm drain trunk on 15th between W. Pioneer, north to 4th Ave NW and provide a direct route to the Puyallup River for a significant portion of drainage in the Clarks Creek/Meeker Ditch drainage basin.
 Improvement of the stormline infrastructure will help reduce flooding in the downtown business and residential core.
-The plans have been completed and the city will pursue construction of the project when funding becomes available.

 39th Ave SW; 11th - 17th